 In this example:

-is an enumeration with three possible values:RED
+Coloris an enumeration with three possible values:RED,GREEN, andBLUE.
+The variablecoloris assigned the valueGREEN.

 7. Best Practices for Using Constants